30 August 2011

 to make this a reality.
 Volunteers go through a short training session and learn the importance of unconditional care.
 A personal community is then formed when 3 to 6 of these volunteers, the Care Team, are paired up with the person who is ill, the Care Partner.
 This video highlights 3 such caring communities:

 Haley is a 34 year old single mother with a 12 year old son, struggling just to get by.
-A year ago, she lost her job and a month later was diagnosed with breast cancer.
+In 2010, she lost her job and a month later was diagnosed with breast cancer.
 After her treatment began, not only did she lose her hair but radiation caused an infection in her teeth.
 She cannot get dental care because her emergency Medicaid does not pay for it.
 Two months ago, Haley found out her cancer medication caused her heart to go into congestive failure.
-Her treatment was put on hold and she was told to limit her actvities to keep her heart rate down.
+Her treatment was put on hold and she was told to limit her activities to keep her heart rate down.
 Doctors told her after a month of being on new heart medication her heart would heal, but it has not.
 She still needs 6 more months of her cancer medication, but the heart issue prevents this.
-Fortunately, Haley has had a Care Team from The Care Communities for the past 4 months.
-They help keep her house clean, ensure there are clean clothes, do grocery shopping when she is too tired, run errands and help maintain her yard.
-The team also plans to clean out her garage and help with a garage sale.
-These are ordinary things, but the Care Team is the lifeline that keeps things as normal as possible for her and her son.
-Haley is a mentally strong woman who is fighting to keep herself healthy and provide for her family.
-Knowing she has help allows her to spend her energy recovering.
-Who knows where she would be today if she did not have a Care Team?

 Generally, each Care Team volunteer commits to 4 hours a month.
 They offer non-medical assistance such as: